Pay policy statement 2018-19

 REMUNERATION OF CHIEF OFFICERS COMPARED WITH OTHER OFFICERS

-Employees who are not chief officers are paid according to locally agreed pay scales, with annual increments paid until the employee reaches the top of the scale.
-These pay scales will increase by 1.5 per cent with effect from 1 April 2016.
+Employees who are not chief officers are paid according to locally agreed pay scales, with annual increments paid subject to performance until the employee reaches the top of the scale.
+These pay scales will increase by 2.8 per cent with effect from 1 April 2018.

-The Department for Communities and Local Government (DCLG) published in February 2015 a code of recommended practice for local authorities on data transparency.
+The Department of Communities and Local Government (DCLG) published in February 2015 a code of recommended practice for local authorities on data transparency.
 This code of practice recommends publishing the “pay multiple”, the ratio between the highest paid salary and the median average salary of the whole of the authority’s workforce.
-For these councils the median salary during 2016-17 will be £32,799 (based on current data).
-The pay multiple defined above is thus 4.18.
+For this council the median salary during 2018-19 will be £34,155 (based on current data).
+The pay multiple defined above is thus 4.1.